MediaComem/comem-archidep/README.md

 * [Google Chrome][chrome] (recommended, any browser with developer tools will do)
 * A free [Heroku][heroku] account
 * The [Heroku CLI][heroku-cli]

+## Exercises

+The list of exercises can be found [here](EXERCISES.md).

+Some exercises are part of the course's evaluation.